-ANTI-RACISM GRANTMAKING PROGRAM (ARGP) FALL 2020
+ANTI-RACISM GRANTMAKING PROGRAM (ARGP) FALL 2022

-Columbia Law School is pleased to announce the creation of the Columbia Law School Anti-Racism Grantmaking Program (ARGP) and to invite applications for the 2020-21 academic year.
+Columbia Law School is pleased to continue to offer the Columbia Law School Anti-Racism Grantmaking Program (ARGP) and to invite applications for the 2022-23 academic year.

 The ARGP is established in recognition of the continuing need to combat structural racism in our society and of the unique role that law and legal institutions can play in accelerating this change.
 The goal of the ARGP is to provide both financial and non-financial assistance to members of the Law School community for projects that will help dismantle racially subordinating policies, structures, or systems or otherwise help promote racial equity and inclusion.